Recommendations to defer

 You can choose more than one category where necessary, but you should take care to only select the factors that were most important in your decision making.

 Where a doctor’s date has been deferred and they fail to provide the outstanding information in the timeframe you agreed, this is usually considered non-engagement.
-We only expect to receive another recommendation to defer if there were clear reasons why the doctor needed additional time.
+We only expect to receive another recommendation to defer if there were exceptional circumstances and clear reasons why the doctor needed additional time.

 You must agree with the doctor by when this outstanding information will be provided.
 If a date cannot be agreed it may be appropriate for the doctor to consider giving up their licence, or risk having it withdrawn for non-engagement.